MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/work-streams-introduction.md

 ## Associate work streams with channels

-You can associate the work streams with channels in the **Work Distribution** section so that conversations can be seamlessly assigned to agents.
+You can associate work streams with channels so that the conversations can be seamlessly assigned to agents.
+A default work stream is already associated in the **Work stream** field.
+Select the search icon to associate another work stream.
+Select **New** to create a new work stream.

 To learn more about channels and how to set up channels, see the following topics: